winding machine application - Energy Storage

 Image showing copper windings in a motor rotor

-It’s the most commonly used material in transformers, motors, and electronics.
+It is the most commonly used winding material in transformers, motors, and a wide range of electronic devices.

 Aluminum